Because it is a showcase of British writing talent recommended by the British Film and TV industries.

 A company can only submit one set of recommendations so there would need to be internal consensus about which best scripts are most deserving.

-As far as the Brit List in concerned, an unproduced Film script is one that has not started principle photography before the 30th November.
+As far as the Brit List in concerned, an unproduced Film script is one that has not started principle photography before the publication of that year's list.

 For TV, an unproduced script means one that is not greenlit to production.
 Scripts commissioned by broadcasters are eligible.

 Yes.
-There is a minimum of 4 scripts and a maximum of 10 for Film and 6 for TV.
+There is a minimum of 4 scripts recommended for both TV and Film and a maximum of 10 for Film and 6 for TV.

 Yes.
 However, companies must also recommend an equal number is scripts that they have read and liked, but are not involved with.